DataSQRL/datasqrl.github.io/docs/reference/sqrl/table.md

 ## Nested Tables {#nested}

 SQRL supports nested tables through table paths to represent nested or hierarchical data.
-The `Orders` data stream from the [Quickstart Seedshop example](../../../getting-started/quickstart) has nested `items` for each item in an order.
+The `Orders` data stream from the [DataSQRL tutorial](../../../getting-started/intro/overview) has nested `items` for each item in an order.
 Such nested data maps onto nested tables in SQRL. `Orders.items` is the table path that accesses the nested `items` data for the `Orders` example.

 We can use and query nested tables like any other table in SQRL.
 ```sql